The Hijab

 in a couple of centuries following his demise.
 Women were jurists and even

-educated men, but all this changed (to a large extent) following the
+educated men, but all this changed (due to a large extent) with the proliferation of the

-which relegated women to second class citizens and an almost slave-like status.
+women to second class citizens and an almost slave-like status.
+The majority of the ahadith

-and Muslim), so we are supposed to accept (without question) reports like the
+are perceived as reliable (especially Bukhari and Muslim), so we are supposed to accept

 women are mentally deficient, ungrateful, and destined for hell.